Morikawa, Rahm, McIlroy bring buzz to Brookline in US Open

-It also includes two PGA Tour rookies and two players who have never won on tour.

-Indeed, this U.S. Open has something for everyone.
-It just doesn’t have Phil Mickelson, who missed the cut by eight shots.
+BROOKLINE, Mass.
+(AP) — The storms dodged Brookline and the stars began to emerge Friday in the U.S. Open.

-Morikawa was searching for something in his game and found a “baby draw” instead of his traditional fade, and it’s been working beautifully at Brookline.
-He matched the low score of the championship Friday with a 4-under 66 for a share of the lead with Dahmen, the cancer survivor and popular everyman in golf.
+Collin Morikawa showed signs of emerging from pedestrian play at just the right time, matching the low score of the championship with a 4-under 66 for a share of the 36-hole lead with Joel Dahmen and a shot at a third straight year winning a major.

-McIlroy hit his stride on the back nine with three birdies over his last four holes for a 69.

-“After 36 holes in a major championship, that’s all you want to do is put yourself right in the mix going into the weekend,” McIlroy said.
-“For a little part of the day there, it seemed like I was going to be a few more behind.
-But I dug deep and played the last eight holes really, really well.”
+He had plenty of company at The Country Club, one player in clear view.

-Not to be overlooked was Scheffler, the No. 1 player in the world, who chipped in from thick rough short of the par-5 14th green for an eagle that brought the Texan back into the mix with a 67.
+Not to be overlooked was Masters champion Scottie Scheffler, who chipped in from thick rough short of the par-5 14th green for an eagle that brought the Texan back into the mix with a 67.
 He was two shots behind.

 Morikawa, Rahm and Scheffler have combined to win four of the last nine majors.
 And then there’s McIlroy, who has four majors by himself, but none since 2014.